 Compliance Officer and is also sent to LGB Members so that they can familiarise themselves with it, discuss it and monitor its implementation going forwards.
-The next scheduled date for review is September 2023.
+The next scheduled date for review is September 2024.
 Surbiton High School seeks to implement this policy through adherence to the procedures set out in the rest of this document.

-This policy applies to all members of our School community, including those in our EYFS setting.
+This policy applies to all members of our School community.